 On Nov.
 29, Transylvania Theater will introduce Lexington to Carlos Murillo, an award-winning playwright and Mellon Foundation recipient.
 Working with the university and the surrounding theater community, Murillo’s visit will culminate in a public staged reading of his new dark comedy, “Killing of a Gentleman Defender,” directed by Bo List, the producing artistic director of Lexington’s AthensWest Theatre Company.
 First commissioned by Chicago’s Goodman Theatre, this diverse production explores youth violence and the 1994 murder of Colombian soccer star Andres Escobar.
 Murillo will host a talk-back with the audience after the reading.

 From Feb.
 21 to March 3, “Silent Sky” will conclude the Transy mainstage season.
-Directed by Ave Lawyer and written by award winning playwright Lauren Gunderson, “Silent Sky” tells the true story of Henrietta Leavitt’s groundbreaking contribution to astronomy at the Harvard Observatory in the early 1900s.
+Written by award winning playwright Lauren Gunderson, “Silent Sky” tells the true story of Henrietta Leavitt’s groundbreaking contribution to astronomy at the Harvard Observatory in the early 1900s.
 Fowler and Gunderson, who have been long-time colleagues, view this as a first step to many collaborations in Lexington for the future.
 According to the Atlanta Journal-Constitution, the play is “an intellectual epic told on an intimate scale.
 Bottom line: Heavenly.”

 Finally, from May 2-5, the Student Theater Guild will present William Shakespeare’s “A Midsummer Night’s Dream” as part of the Transy Student Series.
 The guild will bring an electric theatrical vision to the classic romance about the supernatural nature of love.